jconwell/secret_handshake/README.md

 This means you should look for:
 - Multiple mTLS sessions between the same source and destination IP, probably on the same port, though it wouldn't be hard to configure this to walk different ports per mTLS connection.
-- Since the request-reply pattern requires two mTLS session per server command, look for 2 mTLS session fairly close together, but with a longer pause between the next pair of mTLS sessions.
+- Since the request-reply pattern requires two mTLS session per server command look for 2 mTLS session fairly close together, with a longer pause between the next pair of mTLS sessions.
-- Look for sleep and jitter times between mTLS sessions the same as you would any other C2 channel
+- Look for sleep and jitter times between pairs of mTLS sessions the same as you would any other C2 channel
 - The cert hashes should be different for each mTLS session, as new certs are generated per session
 - Certs will not be issued by trusted certificate authorities
 - x509 certificate byte sizes will also vary per session.
 Small server certs should indicate commands being sent to the client, but larger certs would most likely indicate a download of a malicious binary.
 Client certs will probably vary in size more than server command certs, since they are embedding command output.
 Large